thedhanawada/SFDC-Due-Date-Tracker/README.md

 ## Usage

-Once configured, the component will display on the record page with a message such as "5 days remaining until end date" or "3 days past the end date" based on the logic defined in the component's JavaScript.
+- The component will display on the record page, showing status messages based on due date logic.

 ## Styling

-The component uses standard SLDS classes and custom CSS for styling.
-The appearance can be customized by modifying the `.css` file in the LWC bundle.
+- Customize appearance using standard SLDS classes and custom CSS in the `.css` file.

 ## Component Files

-- **recordDue.js**: The main JavaScript controller for the LWC.
+- **recordDue.js**: JavaScript controller.
-- **recordDue.html**: The HTML template for the LWC.
+- **recordDue.html**: HTML template.
-- **recordDue.css**: The styles for the LWC.
+- **recordDue.css**: Custom styles.
-- **recordDue.xml**: The metadata configuration file for the LWC.
+- **recordDue.xml**: Metadata configuration.

 ## Apex Class

-The `RecordDataService` Apex class is used to fetch the data for the component.
+- The `RecordDataService` Apex class fetches data for the component.

+## Test Classes

+- Test classes are available for the `RecordDataService` Apex class.
+- Double-check test coverage during deployment.

 ## Notes

-- Ensure that the field API names used in the component configuration match those in your Salesforce org, including correct casing.
+- Ensure field API names in the component configuration match your Salesforce org.